JHRobotics/softgpu/README.md

 - to 16 bits for 95, because 95 can't set colour depth on runtime (reboot is required) and lots of old applications can't start in 32 bits (all Glide for example)
 16) Verify settings:
 - OpenGL: run `glchecker.exe` in `tools` on SoftGPU CD
   - If renderer is **SVGA3D**, you have HW acceleration, congratulation!
 If you OpenGL version is **2.1** you running on vGPU9 - most application works but none vertex/pixel shaders.
-If OpenGL version is **3.3** you have vGPU10 active, from SoftGPU 0.5.x this is preferred variant and most application should work.
+If OpenGL version is **4.1** you have vGPU10 active, from SoftGPU 0.5.x this is preferred variant and most application should work.
   - If renderer is **llvmpipe**, you have still SW acceleration, but at least accelerated by SSE (128 bits) or AVX (256 bit).
 GPU acceleration is disabled or you real GPU isn't sporting HW acceleration.
   - If renderer is **softpipe**, you have SW acceleration and running on reference (but slow) renderer, SIMD ins't accesable somehow, or you on 95, where is softpipe renderer by default, even if SIMD hack is installed (more in Mesa9x documentation: https://github.com/JHRobotics/mesa9x).
   - If renderer is **Generic**, then ICD OpenGL DLL is not loaded.
 Something is wrong with system or you installed SSE instrumented binaries on no SSE enabled/supported guest.
   - If program can't start by missing `MSVCRT.DLL` install MSVCRT (part of Internet Explorer >= 4 too)
 - DirectX:
   - On 98 you can run **dxdiag** (Start -> Run -> type `dxdiag`) and check all tests
-  - On Me you can still run **dxdiag**, but you can only check DX8 and DX9, because we cannot easily replace system `DDRAW.DLL`.
+  - On Me you can still run **dxdiag**, but works only DX8 and DX9 tests, because we cannot easily replace system `DDRAW.DLL`.
 But DX6 and DX7 games should usually run without problems
-  - On 95 you can still run **dxdiag**, but if you run test, you only see black screens, but again, games (if supporting 95) games should usually run
+  - On 95 you can still run **dxdiag**, but if you run test, you only see black screens, but again, games (if supporting 95) games should usually run.

 #### AMD Zen, 11th Generation Intel Core and newer
 Newer CPU have excellent performance but needs some extra tune: